Samurai Cat, to the Internet! Watch Japanese Drama Online and Learn the Langauge (and Culture)

 Did you ever wonder what kind of life the person next to you at the train station has?
 Yeah, neither have I. But this drama did, and it decided to show us.
 With different characters in each episode and 10 separate stories for each station, this drama shows you what kind of ordinary lives people in Osaka live.
 Such an interesting concept makes this show unique and fun to watch.

 Here’s the part that concerns us learners: Osaka dialect.
 This drama allows you to get familiar with the dialect gradually.
-The characters don’t talk only in Osaka dialect but instead subtly fuse it with the regular Tokyo one.
-That’s great because it helps you learn some Osaka style expressions without you even noticing it.
+Not only do the characters talk in the Osaka dialect, but they also subtly fuse it with the regular Tokyo one.
+That’s great because it helps you learn some Osaka-style expressions without you even noticing it.

 Amazon Prime gets you some sweet shipping deals, but more importantly, you also gain access to a fair amount of Japanese drama, some of which are even free to watch.
 And if you pair it with Hulu or Netflix, you’ll get to enjoy Japanese drama in ridiculous amounts.
 (Just don’t forget to sleep and go outside to absorb some vitamin D.)